Skip to article content

 SEO review process showing page prioritisation and issue assessment

-Not all coverage errors require immediate attention, but some should be prioritized based on their impact on visibility and business goals.
+Not all coverage errors require immediate attention, but some should be prioritised based on their impact on visibility and business goals.

 High priority errors are those affecting important pages (service pages, product pages, high-traffic content) or affecting large numbers of pages.
 Low priority errors may be on pages that were never meant to be indexed, internal test pages, or obsolete content.

-A technical SEO audit helps prioritize which coverage errors to fix first and which are acceptable exclusions, saving development time by focusing effort where it matters most.
+A technical SEO audit helps prioritise which coverage errors to fix first and which are acceptable exclusions, saving development time by focusing effort where it matters most.

 Preventing Future Coverage Errors